One of the First Street Photographers in Toronto

 The streets tell the story of a city.

-Exploring the Don River
+Paddling the Don River for Photos

 A Family Tradition of Street Photography

-His great-great-grandfather walked the same streets.
+His great-great-grandfather walked the same streets of Toronto more than a century ago.

 The photos are digital.

-And instead of paddling a canoe, Bob often rides the TTC to reach different parts of Toronto.
+And instead of paddling a canoe down the Don River, Bob usually rides the TTC to get around the city.

 But the idea is still the same.